ktrammell95/handbook/curriculum/prework/00-TODO.md

 - Get in format that is able to be shared (gitbooks, pdf, etc)
 - decide to keep the first check in questions
 - add section on hardware and computer set up
 - Update resources in Prework
+    - react
+    - ruby
+    - replace the site what was bought by plural sight
+- get "next steps" for ruby